You Are All Teachers

 I will tell you what I learned about myself and about you.
 Somebody, somewhere along the line, must have trusted me and said: “Look, Hal, I will exert my authority upon you this way.
 I believe in you.
 I believe that God can correct you, so I will point out the consequences of your behavior and then not push you very hard.”
 As a result, I have always felt free, even when some people tried to push me.

 I believe not so much in the perfection of my bosses or my critics as I believe that I am still a child with lots to learn.
 Most folks can teach me something.
-No one can really talk away the freedom that matters to me, and most criticism from human beings awakens an echo of a rebuke I’ve already felt from the Holy Ghost.
+No one can really take away the freedom that matters to me, and most criticism from human beings awakens an echo of a rebuke I’ve already felt from the Holy Ghost.

 You can turn out students who spend their lives rebelling at authority.
 Many universities do.
 The riot police in most major cities in the world spend their time near universities for good reasons.
 But you could help students as your great president was going to do, and now will probably do in some private setting, by saying: “I believe in you.
 I believe in you enough to give you a different opinion.
 Here it is.
 Look at the implications of your opinion.
-You are responsible for our opinion and I am responsible for mine.
+You are responsible for your opinion and I am responsible for mine.
 And I believe that you can receive correction from the Holy Ghost.
 Ask for it.”
 The person may not agree, but, oh, what you will have told them about themselves, and about authority, and about the gift of the Holy Ghost.
 When someone does it that way to you, what a compliment they have paid you.

 President Lee talked about one other thing.
 He said: “This board decision (he is now speaking about the nature of the university) means that we will continue to place our faculty recruiting emphasis on people who understand what it takes to give our students the very best possible education . . . people who not only have intellectual capacity and curiosity, but are also willing to work hard and use that capacity to its maximum potential.
 In short, the board understands the direction in which we have been going for the past couple of decades and has approved both the direction and the momentum.